SwissSkynet/regex/README.md

 # regex
-This is a custom regex.list file for use with Pi-hole v4+
+This is my custom regex.list file for use with Pi-hole v4+.
+The Entrys as a simple worlds must not be paste in (like "Skype", CSGO etc.") because thats MY Blacklist.
+The others are all recommended.

+**Note: Put each line you want in your Pi-Hole Blacklist**